 Promoting prosocial behavior

 If social norms determine helping behavior, it might be argued that changing norms may decrease bystanderism and increase prosocial behavior.
-So, the question is, can we actually teach people to help others and avoid bystanderism?Beaman et al (1978) showed a group of students a film about helping.
+So, the question is, can we teach people to help others and avoid bystanderism?Beaman et al. (1978) showed students a film about helping.
 Two weeks later, the students were observed in what they believed was an emergency.
-Actually, the emergency was staged on...
+The emergency was staged on campus to observe the behavior...

 To access the entire contents of this site, you need to log in or subscribe to it.